garysum88/simple_blackjack/README.md

 - The dealer needs to draw another card if he/she has a total point below 17 and will not draw another card if he/she has a total point of 17 or above.

+- If the dealer goes over 21 points, the player wins.

 - If both player and dealer has a non-busted hand, the hand which is closer to 21 wins.

 - If both player and dealer has the same total point, it is a stand-off (tie).